 Dr. Kwawu holds a Ph.D. in Computational Chemistry from the Department of Chemistry, KNUST, supported by the Royal Society-Leverhulme Africa Award, with supervision from Prof. Nora de Leeuw (Cardiff University, Wales), Prof. C. Richard A. Catlow (UCL, London), Prof Evans Adei (KNUST) and Prof. Richard Tia (KNUST).
 Dr. Kwawu prior obtained a BSc.
 Chemistry degree with distinction in the First-Class division from the Department of Chemistry, KNUST.
 She was a Visiting Scientist at the 2022 71st Lindau Nobel Laureates Meeting in Germany.

-Her research focuses on waste (CO2, biomass and solar) conversion into fuels/chemicals to address the issues of climate change, global warming, energy scarcity and environmental pollutions.
-Her research explores heterogeneous processes like surface diffusion, chemical decomposition, charge transfer processes, reaction mechanisms and polymerization reactions at the atomic/molecular level towards designing novel efficient catalytic surfaces.
-Her PhD studies entailed the computational study of transition metal surfaces for the conversion of carbon dioxide into hydrocarbon fuels, which was carried out under the Leverhulme-Royal Society Africa Award grant.
+Her research focuses on coordination materials and reticular chemistry.
+Using organic/inorganic materials for waste (CO2, biomass, and solar) upgrade into useful commodities, to address issues of climate change, energy scarcity, health, and environmental sustainability.
+Her research explores heterogeneous processes like surface diffusion, drug delivery, chemical decomposition, charge transfer processes, and reaction mechanisms at the atomic/molecular level towards designing novel efficient catalytic surfaces.
+She adopts DFT equilibrium, molecular dynamics, and machine learning computational approaches to assist answer scientific questions collaboratively with experimentalists in Senegal, Sri Lanka, the UK, and Ghana.